Getting Started with Chalk

 command is

-implemented by a chalk binary chalking itself, and the previous
+implemented by a Chalk binary chalking itself, and the previous

-configuration (demo-http.c4m
+configuration (reporting_server.c4m

 ) had the http sink still enabled for

 reporting.
-Note that any further chalk operations, now that the
+Note that any further Chalk operations, now that the

-default configuration is loaded, will NOT show up on the server, as
+default configuration is loaded, will not show up on the server, as

 the default configuration does not have the http sink enabled.